EbokianLady/dice_roller/README.md

 2. run `npm start`

 Create React App will automatically open up a window for you to start rolling.

-Check out customization options by going into App.js and passing in the palette option of your choice.
-Currently there are 4 active styles.
+Currently there are 4 active styles on display, easily passed into the component via an option prop.
 1. classic
 2. jewel
 3. earth